-Fall Semester: July 1-December 31 (of current year) Deadline for application: December 1
+Deadli Fall Semester: July 1-December 31 (of current year) dline for application: December 1

-Spring Seme ester: January 1-June 30 ( ation: June 15 of current year)
+Deadli Spring Semester: January 1-June 30 (of current year) dline for application: June 15

-Student name:
+Studen ent name:

-Address:
+Addres ress:

-Phone:
+Phone: ne:

-you expect to do du other units by name value of each cours Since "Introduction elow for you to list event(s) uring the year for which find e.
-Enter the dates that each e (One 3-hour semester or to Biblical Studies" and "Prothey cannot count toward ancial assistance is reque unit of study will take p one 4-hour quarter cou actical Ministry Colloqu ested.
-List courses or place.
-Enter the TRIM unit rse = one TRIM unit).
+you ex other u value o Since " te is provided below for you to list event(s), course(s) and Directed I expect to do during the year for which financial assistance is requestr units by name.
+Enter the dates that each unit of study will take place of each course (One 3-hour semester or one 4-hour quarter course "Introduction to Biblical Studies" and "Practical Ministry Colloquiu hren Academy, they cannot count toward total enrolled courses. sted.
+List courses or ace.
+Enter the TRIM unit se = one TRIM unit).

-Course Place Date TRIM Units
+Course rse Place Date TRIM Units

+-

+-
-Total Estimated Tuition Cost for course(s)/event(s) listed:

-TOTAL Course Units Lis sted:
+Total Estimated Tuition Cost for co urse(s)/event(s) listed: TOTAL Course Units List ed:

-TRIM Covenant Grant Guidelines: (Please check one.) □ Up to \$300 per semester requested for th□ Up to \$600 per semester may be requested Financial Assistance is given directly to an educat If taking more than 1 unit, tell us how to apply yo Make check out to: Amount: \$ Mail check to this address: Make check out to: Amount: \$ Mail check to this address: Statement by Student: The information provided on this form is as accurate and complete as possible, and there is financial need for the financial assistance requested.
+TRIM Covenant Grant Guidelines: (Please check cone.)

+Up to \$300 per semester requested for a a minimum of 2 units

+Up to \$600 per semester may be reques ted if you are completing 3 or more units

+Financial Assistance is given directly to an educ If you take more than 1 unit, tell us how to app

+Make check out to: Amount: \$

+Mail check to this address:

+Make check out to: Amount: \$

+Mail check to this address:

+Statement by Student: The information provide possible, and there is financial need for the fina -

 Student Signature Date

+CENID COMPLETED DECLIEST TO